- Introduction

 How to vote in the Mayor of London election on the pink ballot paper

-You will have 2 choices for Mayor.
+You will now have 1 choice for Mayor.

-- Vote for only one candidate
+- Vote for only 1 candidate

 - Mark [X] next to your choice

-How to vote for a London Wide Assembly Member on the orange ballot paper
+How to vote for a London-wide Assembly Member on the orange ballot paper

 - Choose who you want to represent the whole of London on the London Assembly